getify/Functional-Light-JS/manuscript/ch5.md

-# Chapter 5: Reducing Side Effects
+# Chapter 5: Reducing Side Effects {#ch5}

-In Chapter 2, we discussed how a function can have outputs besides its `return` value.
+In [Chapter 2](#ch2), we discussed how a function can have outputs besides its `return` value.
 By now you should be very comfortable with the FP definition of a function, so the idea of such side outputs -- side effects! -- should smell.

 We're going to examine the various different forms of side effects and see why they are harmful to our code's quality and readability.